xaya/xaya_docs/blockchain.md

 * **Name:**
   A byte array with [restrictions](#name-value-restrictions) that is the "key" into the name-value-database.
-In Chimaera, this is typically the account name of a player.
+In Xyon, this is typically the account name of a player.
 * **Value:**
   Another, typically longer, byte array (also with [restrictions](#name-value-restrictions)) that holds data associated with the name.
-In Chimaera, this is used to store the latest moves or other actions the given player did.
+In Xyon, this is used to store the latest moves or other actions the given player did.
 * **Address:**
-  Similar to transaction outputs, each name is associated to a Chimaera address (Bitcoin script) that "owns" it.
+  Similar to transaction outputs, each name is associated to a Xyon address (Bitcoin script) that "owns" it.
 Only the owner has *write access* to this name's entry, while everyone can *read* it from the database.
 The owner can send the name to a different address, either owned by her as well